 How to Get There: Fly direct to Durango/La Plata County Airport (DRO) from Denver (Frontier; 1 hour) or Phoenix (US Airways; 1.5 hours).

 Lancaster County, Pennsylvania

 Tear yourself away from modern contraptions like TVs and video games and reconnect with your family in Pennsylvania Dutch Country, where old-fashioned activities like buggy rides and harvest festivals abound under the brilliant foliage of Lancaster County.
 Getting to know the resident Amish is a highlight of any visit here; you may well be invited to share in family-style meals finished off with shoofly pie (a local treat of sweet dough and molasses).
-If your sweet tooth (or need for adrenaline) demands more, drop by the turn-of-the-century town of Hershey, where chocolate aficionado Milton Hershey based his empire; as you might expect, it’s chock-full of cacao-themed attractions, including a thrilling amusement park that sweetens up one of our top fall getaways.
+If your sweet tooth (or need for adrenaline) demands more, drop by the turn-of-the-century town of Hershey, where chocolate aficionado Milton Hershey based his empire; as you might expect, it’s chock-full of cacao-themed attractions, including the thrilling Hersheypark that sweetens up one of our top fall getaways.